-- Statutory employee.
+Statutory Employee.
 Churches rarely if ever have statutory employees.
-These include certain drivers, insurance agents, and salespersons. - Retirement plan.
-Mark this checkbox if the employee was an active participant (for any part of the year) in any of the following: (1) a qualified pension, profit-sharing, or stock bonus plan described in section 401(a) (including a 401(k) plan); (2) an annuity contract or custodial account described in section 403(b); (3) a simplified employee pension (SEP) plan; or (4) a SIMPLE retirement account. - Third-party sick pay.
+These include certain drivers, insurance agents, and salespersons.

+Retirement Plan.
+Mark this checkbox if the employee was an active participant (for any part of the year) in any of the following: (1) a qualified pension, profit-sharing, or stock bonus plan described in section 401(a) (including a 401(k) plan); (2) an annuity contract or custodial account described in section 403(b); (3) a simplified employee pension (SEP) plan; or (4) a SIMPLE IRA.

+Third-Party Sick Pay.
 Generally not applicable to churches.